 - Warwick’s Best Wishes

 There’s a new way for you to help SWAT raise funds when doing online shopping, at no extra cost to yourself.
 It’s the retailers who give us the money, but you have to choose for it to come to us.
 Visit easyfundraising.org.uk to find out more.

 Planned Story-Telling Seat in Lainshaw Woods

 Two local mums have raised money to support the installation of a ‘story-telling seat’ in Lainshaw Woods.
 Find out more by visiting their JustGiving page.
 They ran over 102 miles between them and exceeded 150% of their £1,000 fund-raising target.

 Improving Accessibility of ‘The Viewpoint’ – Lainshaw Woods

 Work laying a paved path has been completed to make ‘The Viewpoint’ within Lainshaw Woods more accessible to wheelchair users and other visitors with mobility issues.

 Solutions on Demand and Hairdressing by Kick/Indulge Nail & Beauty Parlour have kindly sponsored the October and November pages of our SWAT 2020 Calendar.

 The final page in the current 2020 calendar has been kindly sponsored by Linengreen Interiors.

-For the remainder of 2020 the routine, planned workdays are 22 November, 13 December and 27 December.
-All these dates are Sundays and the work sessions will normally be from 9.30 a.m. to 11.30 a.m.
+For the remainder of 2020 the routine, planned workdays are 13 December and 27 December.
+Both dates are Sundays and the work sessions will normally be from 9.30 a.m. to 11.30 a.m.
 (Please note that these arrangements may be affected by COVID-19 social distancing requirements and travel restrictions.)